opoupeney/dfd/source/devguide/dfx-basics.rst

 DreamFace is an open-source, :term:`cloud-native` development platform for creating enterprise web and mobile applications.

 DreamFace X-Platform, (DFX) or just **DreamFace**, is part of an emerging category of :term:`cloud-native`, Rapid Application Development (RAD) Platforms.
-It is built to empower :term:`Fullstack` developers to deliver consistently well-architected, Enterprise-grade, :term:`cloud-native`,  web and mobile applications with ease and speed.
+It is built to empower :term:`Full-Stack` developers to deliver consistently well-architected, Enterprise-grade, :term:`cloud-native`,  web and mobile applications with ease and speed.
 DreamFace simplifies the delivery of a new generation of cloud applications featuring uncompromising User Experiences and providing the right data on the right device by secure and code-less consumption of virtually any public or private API.